 As a body the College had tried to function neutrally throughout the upheaval of the 1640s and 1650s, serving the established authorities as impartially as possible given the sympathies of the members.
 When Charles II restored the monarchy, the College presented him with a lavish gift.

 The restored King Charles II granted a new charter in 1663, referring to ‘the Kings College of Physitians in the Cittie of London’.
-Although this charter was never ratified in parliament, gradually the now familiar ‘Royal College’ became widely used in publications and documents.
+Although this charter was never ratified in parliament, gradually the now familiar title of ‘Royal College of Physicians’ became widely used in publications and documents.

-These changing symbols of state authority from the mid-1600s are just some of the items on display in our current exhibition celebrating 800 years of royal power and symbolism using charters, seals and deeds from the Royal College of Physicians collections.
+These changing symbols of state authority from the mid-1600s were just some of the items on display in our 2015 exhibition celebrating 800 years of royal power and symbolism using charters, seals and deeds from the Royal College of Physicians collections.

 Pamela Forde, Archives manager

-‘Power and beauty: seals, charters and the story of identity’ runs until 23 December 2015
+The exhibition ‘Power and beauty: seals, charters and the story of identity’ was on display in 2015